chr-peters/license_plate_detection/README.md

     pip install -r requirements.txt
     ```

+Congratulations! 🎉🎉 🎉
+You are now ready to predict license plates using the script `license_plate_detection.py` inside of the `src` directory.

 ### Notes on Tesseract

-This project conatins a full Tesseract installation for Windows 10.
+This project contains a full Tesseract installation for Windows 10.
 If you are using Linux or Mac, you have to install Tesseract yourself and
-set the following line in the file `src/character_recognition/ocr_pipeline.py`:
+update the following line in the file `src/character_recognition/ocr_pipeline.py`:
 ```python
 pytesseract.pytesseract.tesseract_cmd = "[path to tesseract.exe]"
 ```